3 Free Demolition Estimate Templates (2026)

 Projul’s estimating tools give demolition contractors a better way to build bids:

 Organized cost categories.
 Group line items by pre-demo, equipment, labor, disposal, restoration, and permits.
-Your estimate tells a clear story that makes sense to the customer and to your crew.
+Your estimate tells a clear story that makes sense to the customer and to your CRM contact record.

 Saved item libraries.
 Build a library of your most common line items with current pricing.
 Pull them into any estimate with a few clicks.
 When tipping fees change, update the library once and every future estimate uses the new number.